PinkPudds/PinkPlugins/index.md

-## Anti-Lang
+## Pink's Good ol Plugins

-If you want to have a friendly, monetized minecraft server then this plugin is necessary!
+If you want to have a good server, then I recommend you use my plugins!

-### What it does
+### What they might seem like

-Anti-Lang prevents players from saying bad language on your servers!
+They might seem like basic plugins, but they might come in handy in any situation!

-### Commands
+### About me
-/al add /al delete /al info /al list
+I am a new Java Plugin coder, and I might make mistakes, but mistakes are ok, as you learn from mistakes!

 ### Support or Contact

-Having problems with Anti-Lang?
-Send a dm to 【Ｄｉ】#7742 on discord for help!
+Having problems with Any of my plugins?
+Don't hesitate to send a dm to 【Ｄｉ】#7742 on discord for support!